Lost-Crow23/IaC_Terraform_Orchestration/Terraform.md

 # let's create a service on AWS
 # which service -EC2
 resource "aws_instance" "app_instance" {
-	# which AMI to use
+	# which AMI to use, this is from our AWS instance
 	ami = "ami-0fb7109a40e90112d"
 	instance_type = "t2.micro"
 	# do you need the public IP